Quickscribe Services Ltd.

 Posing as a Physician

-A woman who forged a medical licence so she could buy pharmaceuticals like Botox to then inject into duped customers has been given a 30-day suspended sentence and two years' probation in B.C.
-Supreme Court.
 Rajdeep Kaur Khakh's transgressions included contempt of court and passing herself off as a doctor so she could inject Botox into facial wrinkles and filler material into lips or other facial areas.
 Only licensed and trained doctors, dentists, registered nurses (or nurse practitioners) under the supervision of doctors, and naturopaths are allowed to perform such procedures under Health Professions Act regulations and Ministry of Health scopes of practice.
-Read The Vancouver Sun article
+Read The Vancouver Sun article.

-Ian Mulgrew: Dix Loses another Round to Private
+Ian Mulgrew: Dix Loses Another Round to Private

 Clinics, Accused of Ignoring Court Order

-The BC government has been denied leave to appeal an injunction blocking it from enforcing tough new provisions of the Medicare Protection Act restricting access to privately provided medical services.
 But those engaged in the health care battle say Victoria was already ignoring the injunction by trying to compel physicians and clinics to sign "compliance statements" agreeing to not provide any private-pay surgeries.
 "If they refuse to sign, their access to operating room time in the public system will be restricted," their new application to the B.C.
 Supreme Court states.
 "The only possible rationale for the requirement is to effectively prohibit physicians and private surgical clinics from continuing to provide Private-Pay Surgeries by restricting access to public facilities to provide public surgeries … This is directly contrary to both the spirit and express terms of the Injunction Order."
 Read the full article by Ian Mulgrew in The Vancouver Sun.

 Registrations Now Required for Pill Presses and